turingschool/curriculum/source/topics/extract_ratings_service.markdown

 end
 ```

 Then it will complain about `persisted?`.

-If it has a created it, it's persisted.
+We'll use the `created_at` attribute of the `ProxyRating` to determine whether
+or not a record has been persisted.
+Basically, if it has a timestamp, it has
+been persisted.

 ```ruby
 def persisted?